-The process for determining if an extension may be applied begins in the 55th month of the 60-month lifetime limit when the client is mailed a special notification letter about the end of his 60-month time limit.
+The process for determining if the AG is eligible for an extension begins in the 55th month of the 60-month lifetime limit when the client is mailed a special notification letter about the end of his 60-month time limit.
 The notice is to be returned to the state office for consideration of an extension of the time limit.
 If the form is returned to any local office, the local office must forward it immediately to the WV WORKS Policy Unit.
 If the Worker or Supervisor becomes aware of a client who did not apply for an extension but who may be eligible for one, he must notify the WV WORKS Policy Unit immediately by GroupWise for consideration of an extension.